Adult Clinical/ Behavioral Medicine Track

 Weight Management Team

-Psychologists spend significant time as integral members of the Gastroenterology led Weight Management Team that includes physicians, dieticians, nurses and physician assistants.
-Interns assist in evaluating and preparing patients for bariatric surgery, attend support group meetings, lead groups for patient struggling post-surgery, and assist individual patients with health behavior changes.
+Psychologists spend significant time as integral members of the gastroenterology-led Weight Management Team that includes physicians, dieticians, nurses and physician assistants.
+Interns assist in evaluating and preparing patients for bariatric surgery, attend support group meetings, lead groups for patients struggling post-surgery, and assist individual patients with health behavior changes.
 This work offers the opportunity to learn about weight management issues, medical comorbidities, health behavior change and motivational interviewing.

 Psychologists serve as important members of Geisinger's Interventional Pain Clinic.
 Interns assist in evaluating and preparing patients for spinal cord stimulator implantation, a procedure used to relieve chronic low back and leg pain when other treatments have not been effective.
-Interns will have the opportunity to work individually with patients struggling with chronic pain and emotional distress.
+Interns will have the opportunity to work individually with patients struggling with chronic pain and emotional distress and co-lead a psychoeducation group for patients newly referred to pain psychology.

 Psychiatric Emergency Services